panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 My avoidance continued until I faced a problem that required detailed Unicode knowledge.
 There was no way to apply situational solutions.

-After putting in some efforts, reading a bunch of articles &mdash; surprisingly it wasn't hard to understand it.
+After putting in some effort, reading a bunch of articles &mdash; surprisingly it wasn't hard to understand it.
 Well... some articles have required reading at least 3 times.

 As it turns out, Unicode is a universal and elegant standard, but it may be tough because of a bunch of abstract terms it operates with.